-Speaking on the telephone with confidence
+Speaking in Business with confidence

 Participants will be able to apply their English language skills in making professional telephone calls with confidence.
 Participants will improve both their fluency and accuracy when using the English language.They will enhance their wider professional skills by speaking on the telephone with the right level of formality, clarity and cultural awareness.